RupakDas62/BookIt-Frontend/README.md

 | `POST` | `/api/promo`           | **Create a new promo code (Postman use)** |
 | `POST` | `/api/promo/validate`  | Validate promo code                       |
 | `POST` | `/api/bookings`        | Create a booking                          |

 ---

+## Postman Collection

+A **Postman collection (`BookIt.postman_collection.json`)** has been added for easy API testing.
+You can import it directly into Postman to test all backend endpoints — including experiences, promo validation, and booking creation.

+---